lichangling3/population-genetics/README.md

 * The number of repetitions of the simulation with -R (default value : 2)
 * The name of the fasta file with -F (default value : ../tests/test_for_retrieveData.fasta)
 * The marks of the nucleotides of the alleles with -m (no default value)
+* The fitness coefficient of the alleles with -S (default value : 0 for each allele)

 If you use a faste file, you have the possibility to create mutations in the Population.
 Then you will have to specify these parameters :
-* The mutation rate by default for all alleles with -D (default value : 0)
+* The mutation rate by default for all the sites with -D (default value : 0)
 * The mutation rate of the alleles with -M (default value : 0 for each allele)
 * The mutations sites with -s (default value : 0 for each allele)
-* The fitness coefficient of the alleles with -S (default value : 0 for each allele)
 * The delta coefficient of the mutation with -d (default value : 1/3)

 You can create some mutations in two different ways :